Leamington Spa fly issues

 Odour

-On 21 March 2024 the Environment Agency received two reports of odour.
-At the Windmill Pub, an officer detected an unoffensive odour of heated plastics and stagnant water.
-When both officers returned to the location 20 minutes later, there was no longer an odour.
-On the same date, officers also carried out an inspection of the site operated by PL, which included assessing levels of odour.
-The Environment Agency substantiated an odour on this occasion and the findings of this inspection have been shared with the operator.
+On 17 April 2024 the Environment Agency received 2 odour reports.
+At the footpath on Poseidon Way leading to Tachbrook Road, an officer detected a faint processing waste/factory-type odour.
+On the same date, an officer also carried out an inspection of the site operated by PL to assess levels of odour.
+The Environment Agency substantiated the same faint odour on this occasion and the findings of this inspection have been shared with the operator.

 Future updates